letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Preprocess the image for display in Python (LL1)
     -   Plot image data from a DICOM file in Python (LL1)

 We need a candidate DICOM study/studies for this portion of the course.
-Options include:
-- [Patient Contributed Image Repository](https://www.pcir.org/) - This is where Pydicom gets it's official example studies.
-- Pydicom's official test files
+Options include: - [Patient Contributed Image Repository](https://www.pcir.org/) - This is where Pydicom gets it's official example studies. - Pydicom's official test files

-We need the following studies:
-- 2D basic scan (e.g. CXR)
-- 3D volumetric scan (e.g. CT head)
+We need the following studies: - 2D basic scan (e.g. CXR) - 3D volumetric scan (e.g. CT head)

 *We could also add an extra section to the end to work with colourmaps.
 This would need imaging with colour data - e.g. ultrasound with flow data.*

-# Session 4 - AI for Medicine
+# Module 4 - AI for Medicine

 ## Seminar 1

 By the end of the first seminar, clinicians should:

 -   Understand the aims of this first AI module and what it will cover
 -   Understand what machine learning is at a broad level (LL2)
 -   Be able to list clinical uses for ML (LL4)
 -   Be able to describe the high-level steps needed to train a statistical model (collect data, preprocess data, augment data, define model, compile model, train model, evaluate model) (LL2)
 -   Datasets
     -   Understanding the importance of splitting the data into training, testing, and validation datasets (LL2)
     -   Understand dataset bias and clincial factors that can confound a dataset (LL4)
     -   Use examples to demonstrate clinical bias *TODO find appropriate examples* (LL4)
 -   Be able to relate the aims of the example task (Pneumonia detection task) (LL4)
     -   Disclaimer that this course will not cover intepretation of chest X-rays
 -   Data preprocessing